 Become a Volunteer

-Casting for Recovery is an organization that operates predominantly through the help of volunteers.
+Casting for Recovery programs are run predominantly with the help of volunteers.
 We rely on their enthusiasm and dedication to support our fundraising activities, plus planning and running retreats events.
 Without their help, we would not be able to run our programs and assist so many people.

 More than 1,600 volunteers are hard at work